Tangerang: Geography

 The city is bordered by Tangerang Regency to the west and north, South Tangerang to the south, and Jakarta to the east.

 Cisadane River that crosses Tangerang City.

 Tangerang City is crossed by one of the largest rivers in the west of Java, namely the Cisadane River.
 This river is an inseparable part of the identity of the City of Tangerang.
 The headwaters of this river are located on the slopes of Mount Salak and Mount Pangrango, Bogor.

 Topography

 Topographically, Tangerang City is mostly located at an altitude of 10–30 meters above sea level, aka the whole area is in the lowlands.
 The northern part of the city (covering most of Benda District) has an average height of 10 meters above sea level, while the southern part of Tangerang City has a height of 30 meters above sea level.

 Furthermore, Tangerang City has a soil slope of 0–3% and a small part (i.e. in the southern part of the city) with a slope of between 3%–8% is in Parung Serab, Paninggilan and Cipadu Jaya.

 Climate

-Tangerang has a tropical rainforest climate (Af) with moderate rainfall from May to October and heavy rainfall from November to April.
+Tangerang City has a tropical monsoon climate (Köppen: Am) and situated in the alluvial lowland with moderate rainfall from May to October and heavy rainfall from November to April.